tanuj1811/damn_css/README.md

                 lowercase	//Transforms all characters to lowercase
                 initial	//Sets this property to its default value.
 Read about initial inherit	//Inherits this property from its parent element.
 Read about inherit

+white-space: // helps control how whitespace and line breaks within an element's text are treated
+              normal
+              nowrap  //Text will never wrap to the next line.
+The text continues on the same line until a <br> tag is encountered pre //Text will only wrap on line breaks pre-line //text will wrap when necessary, and on line breaks pre-wrap  //Text will wrap when necessary, and on line breaks initial
+              inherit

+text-shadow: h-shadow v-shadow blur-radius color
+             xpx ypx // horizontal shadow (xpx) and the vertical shadow (ypx) h-shadow v-shadow blur-radius
 ```